pressdarling/LMStudioWebUI/README.md

 - Dark mode interface
 - Connect to any LM Studio server
 - Chat with your LM Studio model
-- View token usage and response time for each message
 - LaTeX Math Rendering and Markdown Rendering
 - Mobile-friendly design
 - Super Cool new Purple theme **NEW**